wavefrontHQ/docs/pages/doc/ui_charts.md

 2. (Optional) In the top left, specify a chart name.
 2. Select a metric and an optional filter and function.
 3. In the top right, click **Save**.
-4. Specify the dashboard in which you want to insert the chart, or create a new dashboard.
+4. Specify the dashboard in which you want to insert the chart or create a new dashboard.

 ![create chart](/images/v2_create_chart.png)